AlphaSlayer1964/kemono-dl/README.md

 Try to download the post embed with yt-dlp.
 `--skip-attachments`
 Do not download post attachments.
+`--skip-local-hash`
+Do not check hash for downloaded local files.
 `--overwrite`
 Overwrite any previously created files.